itmettkeDE/cargo-patch/README.md

 file paths are relativ and inside the dependency

 ## Features

 - [x] Patch dependencies from crates.io
 - [ ] Patch dependencies from git url
 - [ ] Handle Workspaces
 - [x] Use error messages which noone understands

+## Limitations

+Its only possible to patch dependencies of binary crates as it is not possible for a subcommand to intercept the build process.